Adventurous Armani, fanciful Fendi close Milan Fashion Week

 MILAN (AP) — And in a flash, it was over.
-The Milan Fashion Week typically devoted to fall and winter menswear was abbreviated this year into a super-slim long weekend that ended Monday.
+The Milan Fashion Week devoted to fall and winter menswear for 2018-19 was abbreviated this year into a super-slim long weekend that ended Monday.

-Many fashion houses opted to fold their designs for men into their womenswear shows scheduled for next month.
+Many fashion houses opted to fold their previews for men into their womenswear shows scheduled for next month.
 Others decided to go with more hands-on presentations instead of all-out runway productions.

-Some of the designers who participated in the condensed men's week mixed women's clothes in with their predominantly male displays.
-But the final day stuck strictly to menswear, with Armani, Fendi and No. 21 closing out the previews.
+Some of the fashion houses that participated in the condensed men's week mixed women's clothes in with their predominantly male displays.
+But the final day stuck strictly to menswear, with Armani, Fendi, No. 21 and Yoshio Kubo closing out the previews.

 Here are some highlights: